tower120/hi_sparse_bitset/README.md

 Hierarchy-wise memory overhead, for `config::_128bit`: minimal(initial) = 416 bytes, maximum = 35 Kb.

-### SmallBitSet

-`hi_sparse_bitset::SmallBitSet` instead of full-sized array for block pointers use technique we call "SparseBitMap", which allows to store pointers only to non-empty blocks.
-Thou, this tehcnique introduce some additional performance overhead, all operations still have O(1) complexity, like `BitSet`.

 ## Performance

 It is faster than hashsets and pure bitsets for all inter-bitset operations